kylenyh/knyh.github.io/README.md

 * Magnetic properties of solid matter objects
 * Thermal properties of solid matter objects
 * Experimental techniques of solid matter objects
-* Thermodynamics physics
+* Principles of thermodynamics physics
 * Laws of thermodynamics and energy changes in systems
 * Equilibrium thermodynamics of systems
 * Non-equillibrium thermodynamics of systems
 * Thermodynamical system models of matter states
 * Thermodynamical states and processes of system models
-*

-* Quantum computing
-* Quantum algorithms
-* Quantum Fourier transform
-* Quantum Laplace transform
-* Quantum logic gates
-* Quantum circuits
-* Quantum error correction
-* Quantum annealing
-* Quantum networks

-* Quantum AC Josephson effect
-* Quantum DC Josephson effect
-* Quantum inverse AC Josephson effect
-* Quantum information theory
-* Quantum complexity theory
-* Quantum error correction theory
-* Quantum information processing

-* Nanomaterials physics
-* Computational physics
-* Theoretical physics
-* Statistical physics
-* Semiconductor physics
-* Photonics physics
-* Materials physics
-* Spectroscopy physics
-* Interferometry physics
-* Electromagnetism physics

-* Mathematical methods for physics
-* Electromagnetic theory
-* Computational complexity theory
-* Computability theory
-* Spectral theory
-* Graph theory
-* Statistical information theory
+* Principles of statistical physics
+* Particle statistics of atomic motion
+* Chemical reactions of statistical systems
+* Flow of particles and heat in statistical systems
+* Kinetic theory of gases in statistical systems
+* Equation of state of gases in statistical systems
+* Statistical methods of particle assesmblement in statistical systems
+* Probability theory of particle movement in statistical systems
+* Probability distrubitions of particle movement scenarios
+* Monte Carlo method applications in statistical systems
+* Stochastic method applications in statistical systems
+* Non-equillibrium thermodynamics of statistical system processes
+* Principles of semiconductor physics
+* Electronic band structures of semiconductor materials
+* Conductivity band structures of semiconductor materials
+* Energy band structures of semiconductor materials
+* Charge carrier structures of semiconductor materials
+* P-N junctions of semiconductor materials
+* Metal-Semiconductor junctions of semiconductor materials
+* Carrier generation and recombination of semiconductor materials
+* Principles of electromagnetism physics
+* Electric flux and Gauss's law applications
+* Magnetic flux and Gauss's law for magnetism
+* Transformers and energy in magnetic fields
+* Energy and momentum in electromagnetic waves
+* Wave equation for electric and magnetic fields
+* Transformation of electric and magnetic fields

+### Computer Science
+* Principles of quantum computing
+* Quantum algorithm simulations in quantum systems
+* Quantum circuit simulations in quantum systems
+* Quantum logic gate simulations in quantum systems
+* Quantum error correction simulations in quantum systems
+* Quantum AC Josephson effect in Josephson junction circuits
+* Quantum DC Josephson effect in Josephson junction circuits
+* Quantum inverse AC Josephson effect in Josephson junction circuits
+* Quantum information theory of quantum communication channels
+* Quantum complexity theory of computational capabilities and limiations
+* Quantum computability theory of computational capabilities and limiations
+* Quantum error correction theory of computational capabilities and limiations
+* Quantum information processing of data transportation
+* Quantum Fourier transform applications in exponential searching algorithm simulations
+* Quantum Laplace transform applications in forming complex frequency domains
+* Quantum annealing optimization techniques in quantum systems
+* Quantum network channel applications for communication
+* Quantum supremacy applications for speedy calculations
+* Quantum cryptography applications for advanced security
+* Quantum machine learning applications in training models
+* Quantum decoherence implementation for improved efficiency in quantum computers
+* Quantum parallelism implementation for improved efficiency in quantum computers
+* Quantum Turing machine theory and its application in quantum computers
+* Neuromorphic-based quantum computing techniques in quantum computers
+* Adiabatic-based quantum computing techniques in quantum computers
+* Meausrement-based quantum computing techniques in quantum computers
+* Topological-based quantum computing techniques in quantum computers
+* Principles of graph network computing
+* Graph theory diagrams in graph networks
+* Graph theory algorithm applications in graph networks
+* Matrix structures in graph networks
+* Network flow structures in graph networks
+* Tree diagram structures in graph networks
+* Graph metric structures in graph networks
+* Types of graphs in graph networks
+* Data structure and algorithm applications in computing
+* Data structure and algorithm design techniques in computing
+* Types of data structures used in computing
+* Types of data algorithms used in computing
+* Types of data models used in computing
+* Database applications in computing
+* Database design techniques in computing
+* Types of databases used in computing
+* Roles of databases used in computing
+* Principles of architecture systems in computing
+* Principles of cybersecurity in computing
+* Principles of hardware in computing
+* Principles of algorithms in computing
+* Principles of computational techniques in computing

+### Mathematics

+### Engineering

 * Cybersecurity
 * Linear algebra
 * Single variable calculus